jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 More Popular
 Vulnerable
 1\.8x less likely
+–
 2\.9x more likely
 2\.8x more likely
 No Path Forward
- (no NPF in top 25%)
+∞ (no NPF in top 25%)
 6x less likely
+–
 3x more likely
 Breaking Changes
 3\.2x less likely
 8x less likely
 3\.3x less likely
 12x less likely
-XX component is less likely to contain defectsXX component is more likely to contain defects similar versioning and documentation checks, as well as checks regarding how the project is packaged and distributed.
+XX component is less likely to contain defects XX component is more likely to contain defects similar versioning and documentation checks, as well as checks regarding how the project is packaged and distributed.
 The OpenSSF Criticality metric